 Dr. Miroslav Djordjevic is one of the best known surgeons performing Metoidioplasty and has contributed significantly to the development of the procedure.
 As he is often referred to simply as Dr. Miro that’s what I will call him for the remainder of this post.

 Dr. Miro is an Assistant Professor of Surgery at the Belgrade University Medical School and a Urology Specialist.
-He previously worked as part of a team with Dr. Sava Perovic, another well known SRS surgeon.
+He previously worked as part of a team with Dr. Sava Perovic, another well known SRS surgeon (now deceased).
 Together, they’ve authored many academic papers on SRS procedures, including this excellent journal article in 2003, Metoidioplasty: A Variant of Phalloplasty in female transsexuals.
-All trans men curious about metoidioplasty will want to read this.
+All trans men curious about Metoidioplasty will want to read this critical paper.

 Ethan posted a detailed backgrounder and account of his consultation with Dr. Miro on his website, so I’ll avoid duplication and simply suggest that you check it out.

 Dr. Miro was very quick to reply to my emails and provided plenty of helpful detail with his answers.

 What meta procedure do you offer for trans men?

 Metoidioplasty with urethral extension and scrotoplasty.
 Vaginectomy is usually done at the same time but is not required.

 What is your current pricing (2008) for this procedure?

 University Hospital: €9000 EUR plus the €780 EUR for the testicle prostheses